Marisken Surgery: Treatment, Procedure & Experiences

 - Small vessels are closed.

-- The wound usually remains open to allow better healing.
+- The wound usually remains open so it can heal better.

-- A light dressing or compress is applied.
+- A light bandage or compress is applied.

 Immediately after the procedure